An Elegant and Easy Pasta Frittata

 1/3 cup diced yellow bell pepper

-2 cups brown rice penne, cooked to al dente
+2 cups gluten-free penne, cooked just to al dente

 Preheat the oven to 375 degrees F.

-Whisk the eggs with the non-dairy cream till frothy.
+Whisk the eggs with the sour cream till frothy.
 Season to taste with sea salt, parsley, chives, and mint.
 Set aside.

 Lightly oil a 10-inch cast iron skillet.
 Place it on medium heat and cook the red and yellow pepper for 4-5 minutes, until slightly browned and softened.